taustation-fan/players-guide/taustation.md

 You advance your career by succeeding at career tasks.
 You go to different areas of the station, and click on the "Tasks" tab, and then attempt some tasks.
-Each success adds some amount of career experience to a hidden account, and each failure subtracts some amount.
+Each success adds up to your career experience, and each failure subtracts some amount.

 Each night at GCT 0/0 (which coincides with midnight UTC), the number of days you spent in a career rank